Photo collage—The Beacon

 This package of: factual uncertainty, conceptual complexity, moral ambiguity,

-cultural impurity, personal responsibility and total mortality,
+cultural impurity, personal responsibility and total mortality, this is the suitcase,

 the heavy suitcase of sanity.
 It is a burden that a mentally healthy person has to